xyproto/algernon/README.md

 JNode() -> userdata

 // Add JSON data to a node.
 The first argument is an optional JSON path.
 // The second argument is a JSON data string.
-Retursn true on success.
+Returns true on success.
 // "x" is the default JSON path. jnode:add([string, ]string) ->

-// Given a JSON path, retrives a JSON node. jnode:get(string) -> userdata
+// Given a JSON path, retrieves a JSON node. jnode:get(string) -> userdata

 // Given a JSON path, retrieves a JSON string.